hienpt739/rhythm-house/README.md

   3. solo performer
   4. release year

+  => navbar: searching area
+  => albums: searching area

-- Display the statistics of albums sold monthly.
+- Display the statistics of albums sold monthly. => page: home

-- Display the various offers/contests by the shop
+- Display the various offers/contests by the shop => page: home or page: special offers

-- Display the details (performer, time, duration, entry fee etc) of live shows
+- Display the details (performer, time, duration, entry fee etc) of live shows. => page: live shows

-- Give information about membership.
+- Give information about membership. => pages: sign up, sign in, view info

 - Display the available books and magazines.

-- Display the price list of the various items available in the shop i.e. (CDs, DVDs, Tapes, Books, Magazines)
+- Display the price list of the various items available in the shop i.e. (CDs, DVDs, Tapes, Books, Magazines). => albums: checkbox

-- Display the schedule and details of upcoming live shows.
+- Display the schedule and details of upcoming live shows. => page: live shows

-- Site should be able to provide brief introduction/history about the shop under AboutUs page
+- Site should be able to provide brief introduction/history about the shop under AboutUs page. => page: About Us

-- The location of the shop under Contact-Us page.
+- The location of the shop under Contact-Us page. page: Contact Us

 - Besides the above requirements, the site should have look and feel as per the industry standards